-The Pension Plan is a defined benefit retirement plan.
-Participants in the plan receive a guaranteed monthly payment throughout retirement.
+The Pension Plan is a unique defined benefit plan that provides a guaranteed monthly income throughout retirement.